 As part of the BEMIP implementation, a number of cross-border and national infrastructure projects (projects of common interest) have been completed across the Baltics to improve their integration with the Nordic electricity market.
 The key electricity infrastructure projects, such as Estlink 1 and 2, Nordbalt and the LitPol Link, connecting the three Baltic States with Finland, Sweden and Poland respectively, significantly improved the Baltic countries' integration in the EU energy market, and their security of supply.

-Further efforts are ongoing in the region to complete the synchronisation of the three Baltic States with European networks by 2025 at the latest, increase transmission capacity in the remote Nordic area, develop a regional gas market, and make the most of the region's energy efficiency and renewable energy potential, both onshore and offshore.
+Further efforts are ongoing in the region to complete the synchronisation of the three Baltic States with European networks by February 2025, increase transmission capacity in the remote Nordic area, develop a regional gas market, work towards the decarbonisation of the gas systems in the region and make the most of the region's energy efficiency and renewable energy potential, both onshore and offshore.

 Synchronisation of the Baltic States’ electricity grid with European networks

 The three Baltic States' electricity grid still operates synchronously with the Russian and Belarusian systems.
-A dedicated BEMIP working group steers the work to achieve, by 2025 at the latest, the synchronisation of the Baltics' grid with the continental European network.
+A dedicated BEMIP working group steers the work to achieve, by February 2025, the synchronisation of the Baltics' grid with the continental European network.

 Offshore development in the Baltic Sea region

 On 30 September 2020, the Energy Ministers for the 8 EU countries in the Baltic Sea region and Commissioner Kadri Simson signed a declaration committing themselves to closer cooperation on offshore wind in the Baltic Sea.
-On 28 October 2021, the BEMIP high-level group adopted a work programme for offshore wind development in the region thus operationalising the declaration.
+On 28 October 2021, the BEMIP high-level group adopted a work programme for offshore wind development in the region thus operationalising the declaration and work started on the implementation of this programme.
+On 30 August 2022, at the Energy Security Summit held in Marienborg, Denmark, the European Union member states around the Baltic Sea agreed on improving their cooperation to strengthen the region’s energy security and increase the current wind energy capacity of the Baltic Sea sevenfold by 2030.
+This was followed by the establishment of non-binding offshore renewable energy sea-basin goals for 2050 with intermediary targets in 2030 and 2040 for the Baltic Sea region under the TEN-E Regulation.

 Gas infrastructure projects